suncast-org/gx2py/README.md

 # gx2py Repository

 Welcome to the gx2py repository!
-This platform is designed to gather Python code examples that demonstrate the implementation of various GX Simulator functionalities originally implemented in IDL.
+This platform is designed to gather Python code examples that demonstrate the implementation of various  [GX Simulator](https://github.com/Gelu-Nita/GX_SIMULATOR) and [GSFIT](https://github.com/Gelu-Nita/GSFIT) functionalities, originally implemented in IDL.
 The goal is to provide a collaborative space for contributors to share their expertise and collectively achieve the objectives of the SUNCAST collaboration.

 ## How to Contribute